-The regeneration lands at Naas Road and Ballymount (City Edge) are identified as key strategic employment areas in the RSES.
-The existing employment profile for this area of the County highlights 41% of total employees in 'Wholesale / Retail Trade', with 'Information and Communications, Financial' accounting for 21% of total employees.
+The regeneration lands at Naas Road and Ballymount are identified as key strategic employment areas in the RSES.
+The existing employment profile for this area of the County highlights 41% of total employees in 'Wholesale/Retail Trade', with 'Information and Communications, Financial' accounting for 21% of total employees.

-As the area changes and becomes more intensely developed there will be an inevitable shift in land uses with more mixed-use development taking place over time.
+As the Naas Road area changes and becomes more intensely developed there will be an inevitable shift in land uses with more mixed-use development taking place over time.
 The Council fully recognises the important role of existing businesses in the area in offering employment opportunities but also in helping the County to function.

-When preparing a statutory plan for the wider area, the Council, in partnership with Dublin City Council, will continue to take existing operations into consideration, including what industry will need to stay and what will be able to move.
-The potential displacement of existing uses in the area and their consolidation or relocation elsewhere is a key factor for consideration as part of the ongoing City Edge Project.
+The Council will need to prepare a plan that takes account of existing operations, including what industry will need to stay and what will be able to move.
+The potential displacement of existing uses in the area and their consolidation or relocation elsewhere is a key factor for consideration as part of the ongoing master planning exercise.

-10. Energy / Infrastructure and Environmental Services
+10. Energy/Infrastructure and Environmental Services

-Informed by the non-statutory City Edge Strategic Framework, the regeneration of the City Edge lands under a carefully developed Statutory Plan that offers the opportunity to ensure growth is built on a platform of sustainable infrastructure with significant environmental, wellbeing and placemaking benefits.
-Opportunities for localised zero-carbon energy infrastructure and designing for energy resilience will continue to be explored as part of the City Edge statutory plan.
+The regeneration of the Naas Road lands under a carefully developed Masterplan offers the opportunity to ensure growth is built on a platform of sustainable infrastructure with significant environmental, wellbeing and placemaking benefits.
+Opportunities for localised zero-carbon energy infrastructure and battery storage and designing for energy resilience are being explored as part of the master planning process.
 New development that meets high levels of passive performance to reduce the overall demand for energy is also to be expected.

-The provisions set out in this Development Plan aim to promote a compact and connected settlement form with significant new residential areas targeted for locations close to existing public transport and / or employment areas.
-The City Edge project, will seek to ensure a sustainable and co-ordinated approach to the future development of the Naas Road / Ballymount area, including the optimisation of strategically important regeneration land and infrastructure investment.
+The provisions set out in the plan aim to promote a compact and connected The provisions set out in the plan aim to promote a compact and connected settlement form with significant new residential areas targeted for locations close to existing public transport and/or employment areas.
+The master planning project, will seek to ensure a sustainable and co-ordinated approach to the future development of the Naas Road area, including the optimisation of strategically important regeneration land and infrastructure investment.

-Emerging objectives for the non-statutory City Edge Strategic Framework such as extensive green cover, the '15-minute city' concept and zero-carbon energy infrastructure all support national, regional and development plan objectives for transitioning to low carbon and climate resiliency.
+Emerging objectives for the Naas Road Masterplan such as extensive green cover, the 10-minute city concept and zero-carbon energy infrastructure all support national, regional and development plan objectives for transitioning to low carbon and climate resiliency.
 Focusing growth in these key areas, supports an ecosystem services approach, protects natural areas while also seeking to enhance existing green networks both within the natural and urban environment.

-Ŷ New Schools

-0 Parks and Recreation

-00 Community Facilities New / Upgr

-O Green Infrastructure

-Economy

-Ś¢ Camac Flood Alleviation

-$\bigcirc$ Sustainable Movement

-$\bigcirc$ Bus Corridor

-Stream/River

-$\bigcirc$ Red Cow Roundabout

-M Motorway

-N National Roads

-R Regional Road

-$\bigcirc$ c.10 minute walking band

-$\bigcirc$ c.10 minute cycle band

-Existing and Improved Cycle Rou

----Proposed Cycle Schemes

-A Walkinstown

-B Dublin City

-Grand Canal Greenway / Blue Infrastructure

-Walkinstown Park

-Red Cow Luas Stop

-Kylemore Luas Stop

-Bluebell Luas Stop

-Bus Connects Route - Greenhills to City Centre

-Bus Connects Route - Clondalkin to Drimnagh

-New Residential

-Town / District / Village / Local Centres

-Employment

-Parks and Recreation

-Rural Land

-Residential-led regeneration

-Retail

-Major Retail

-Neighbourhood Boundary
+- ❤ New Schools

+- Parks and Recreation

+- Community Facilities New/Upgrade

+- Green Infrastructure

+- & Camac Flood Alleviation

+- Sustainable Movement

+- Bus Corridor

+- ₩ Stream/River

+- Red Cow Roundabout

+- ★ Weston Airport

+- M■Motorway

+- N=National Roads

+- R Road

+- c.10 minute walking band

+- c.10 minute cycle band

+- ---Existing and Improved Cycle Routes

+- ---Proposed Cycle Schemes

+- A Walkinstown

+- B Dublin City

+- Grand Canal Greenway

+- 2 Walkinstown Park

+- Red Cow Luas Stop

+- 4 Kylemore Luas Stop

+- 5 Bluebell Luas Stop

+- 6 Greenhills to City Centre

+- 7 Clondalkin to Drimnagh

+- New Residential

+- Town/Village/District/Local Centres

+- Employment

+- Parks and Recreation

+- Rural Land

+- Enterprise/Residential-led regeneration

+- Retail

+- Major Retail

+- Neighbourhood Boundary